kubernetes/enhancements/keps/sig-node/2625-cpumanager-policies-thread-placement/README.md

 #### Latency-sensitive applications runtime guarantees

-Classes of latency-sensitive applications (CNF, HFT, ML/AI) benefit of the thread placement constraints this policy enables.
+Some classes of latency-sensitive applications (CNF, HFT, ML/AI) benefit of the thread placement constraints this policy enables.
-These classes of latency applications benefits of hardware-thread level placement control To maximise cache efficiency, the workload  wants to be pinned to thread siblings.
-This is already the default behaviour of the cpumanager static policy, but this enhancement wants to provide stronger guarantees.

-The workload guest may wish to avoid thread siblings.
-This is to avoid noisy neighborhoods, which may have effect on core compute resources or in processor cache interference.
+More precise thread placement allows to control which physical cores are shared among containers, such as:

+1. workloads may ensure the physical cores are shared among their threads for increased efficiency
+2. workloads may ensure the physical cores are *not* shared with other containers for interference prevention.

-Implementations of this policy proposed here are already found in [external projects](https://github.com/nokia/CPU-Pooler#hyperthreading-support).
+An implementation of the concepts proposed here is already found in [external projects](https://github.com/nokia/CPU-Pooler#hyperthreading-support).
 [OpenStack](https://specs.openstack.org/openstack/nova-specs/specs/mitaka/implemented/virt-driver-cpu-thread-pinning.html),
 which is one of the leading platform for VNF (Virtual Network Functions), the predecessor of CNFs.

 #### Improve the density of running containers

-This user story is related but independent from the above.
-Once we have the guaranteed behaviour that noisy-neighborhood prevention enables, we in turn enable more efficient usage of the node resources.
+Thread allocation guarantees enables more efficient usage of the node resources.
 The nodes can now accommodate safely mixed workloads of latency-sensitive and not-latency-sensitive (infrastructure) pods.
-This increases the node usage, which reduces the need for extra nodes, which drives down the TCO of a container-based solution.
+This increases the node usage, which reduces the need for extra hardware, which drives down the TCO of a container-based solution.

 ### Risks and Mitigations